immobilizer security indicator

 Engine compartment fuse box of 2001-2003 Toyota Rav4 (2)

 The fuse is shown again in the drawing below.
 If that fuse is present, then the immobilizer system should be enabled in your Rav4.
 The job of that fuse is to supply power to the immobilizer system circuit.
-If the fuse is NOT present, it is an indication of the immobilizer not enabled in your vehicle.
+If the fuse is NOT present, it is an indication that the immobilizer is not enabled in your vehicle.
 However, we are assuming here that the fuse box hasn’t been tampered with.

 Engine compartment fuse box of 2001-2003 Toyota Rav4 (3)